Editor's Letter: Celebrate the difference

 Surely you have at least once tried to use Google Street View to see a building in Frankfurt or Munich?
 It’s tricky.
 When Street View went live in 2010, 3% of German households exercised the right to have their homes blurred.

-In Camden, central north London, Israeli billionaire Teddy Sagi’s investment firm is refurbishing 580,000 sq ft of mixed-use space with new leasing structures to encourage independents.
+In Camden, central north London, Israeli billionaire Teddy Sagi’s investment firm is refurbishing 580,000 sq ft of mixed use with new leasing structures to encourage independents.
 In Sweden, AMF Fastigheter has its own version to serve Swedes.
-And in the UK, John Lewis’s JLAB is working with all sorts of creators.
-Industrial property is now also playing a huge part in the ecosystem as e-commerce and last mile come to the fore.
-All this and more are examined in this magazine.
+John Lewis JLABS is working with all sorts of creators.

 We hope you enjoy delving into it.